 Due to the wide variety of RAS designs and implementations, and the potential for impacting BES reliability, it is important that periodic functional testing of a RAS be performed.
 A functional test provides an overall confirmation of the RAS to operate as designed and verifies the proper operation of the non-Protection System (control) components of a RAS that are not addressed in PRC-005.
 Protection System components that are part of a RAS are maintained in accordance with PRC-005.

-The WECC normally requires annual testing of RAS applied on facilities listed in the Path Catalog.
-WECC does not specify a test interval for most other protection schemes.
-The WECC rules will be supplanted by the new NERC Standard PRC-012-2, when that is approved, where functional testing is required:
+The new NERC Standard PRC-012-2 requires functional testing:

 At least once every six full calendar years for all RAS not designated as limited impact, or